reahl/reahl/reahl-doc/doc/component/introduction.rst

 Basics of the component option
 ------------------------------

-The component option expects to receive data in json format.
+The component option expects to receive data in `toml format`_.
 For this to work in a `setup.cfg`, the contents of the component option need to be after a dangling = and indented:

 .. code-block:: ini

    [options]
    component =
-     {}
+     # contents come here, but this comment can be omitted

 Each time you change `setup.cfg`, be sure to regenerate the component metadata: